 - The Budget Summary includes budgeted amounts, encumbrances, transaction totals, and budget balances and is the online equivalent to the printed BSR.
 This report is not limited by access; anyone with access to MyFD may look at the Budget Summary Report for any budget.

 - A lease that transfers substantially all the benefits and risks inherent in the ownership of property to the University.
 The criteria for a capital lease can be found at the State Administrative and Accounting Manual website.

 - Unexpended award funds on grants and contracts which are moved to the next funding period (usually a year) when the agency

 (sponsor) allows the carryover of unexpended funds.

 - Sales to users who are external to the University and who do not pay for the goods or services with a University budget number, i.e., pay with cash, check or credit card.

-- The University central office which coaches researchers through the process of determining the comercial potential of intellectual property.
-The office builds relationships between University researchers and industry partners while protecting the University in areas which involve licensing, patents, copyright and the protection of intellectual property rights.
+- This is the university central office which coaches researchers through the commercialization process.
+They build relationships between university researchers and Industry partners while protecting the university in areas which involve licensing, patents, copyright and the protection of IP rights.

 - Clinical Research Budgeting & Billing Office (CRBB)Top ↑

 - The CRBB provides budget review and preparation, budget negotiation with industry sponsors, and billing support to clinical research investigators and staff.
 Clinical research contracted through the University of Washington must be reviewed by the CRBB.
 This includes clinical services, items or tests that are provided by UW Physicians, Seattle Cancer Care Alliance or UW Medicine hospitals or clinics, including UW Medical Center, Harborview Medical Center, Eastside Specialty Center, Hall Health Primary Care Center and Sports Medicine Clinic.